DataDog/browser-sdk/packages/logs/README.md

 #### Global context

-After the Datadog browser logs SDK is initialized, it is possible to:
+After the Datadog Browser SDK for Logs is initialized, it is possible to:

 - Set the entire context for all your loggers with the `setGlobalContext (context: object)` API.
 - Add a context to all your loggers with the `setGlobalContextProperty (key: string, value: any)` API.